ptahproject/ptah/docs/install.rst

 In your browser (after logging in)::

   Goto URL, http://localhost:8080/ptah-manage
-  THe `ptah management` UI provide introspection services.
+  The `ptah management` UI provide introspection services.
 The goal is to have a WEB interface for your installation.
 We hope for you to be able to see latest module updates and do some other fancy stuff.
 You can think of `ptah-manage` as the unfriendly nerd console.